 8) STYLUS MOUSE

-This is a “mutated mouse” that is a cross in between a pen and mouse.
+This is a “mutated mouse” that is a cross between a pen and a mouse.
 Favored by digital artists, the stylus mouse is about the size of a very fat brush, typically used for freehand drawing with computers.
 Yep, some of the higher-end stylus mice are even sensitive to touch pressure for emulating actual brush strokes on paper.

 The good: If you like to draw, this is your cup of tea.

 The bad: Not your conventional mouse, the better stylus mice can be expensive.

 Once upon a time, we have to carry a laser pointer, a mouse, and an extra person for presentations.
 We often have to shout “next slide” for that someone to click on the mouse.
 Some smart monkeys thought it will be a good idea to combine a mouse and laser pointer together, and it is.

 The good: Laser pointer and mouse, 2-in-1.
 Some can function as a smart TV remote as well.

 The bad: Not your conventional mouse.
 Depending on the design, some presentation mouse doesn’t have a trackball or ways to move the cursor.